rakia drink

 Creative Commons Attribution 4.0 International

-The main reason for those differences is that those compounds show different behaviors depending on alcohol content in liquid and vapor during distillation.
+The main reason for those differences is that those compounds show different behaviours depending on alcohol content in liquid and vapour during distillation.
 They will distill following their relationship with alcohol rather than their boiling point.

 Methanol

-The boiling point of methanol is 64.7°C, and it is completely soluble in water.
-It appears in almost equal concentration in all distillation fractions, and it is challenging to separate the methanol from the ethanol-water mixture.
+Methanol’s boiling point is 64.7°C, and it is completely soluble in water.
+It appears in almost equal concentration in all distillation fractions, and separating the methanol from the ethanol-water mixture is challenging.

 Methanol presence in fruit-based rakia is significantly higher than in grain distillates.
-It can be used a prove that the distillate was based on natural fruits, due to the presence of pectin as a natural component of fruits, as the concentration of methanol is dependent on the fruit treatment, the amount of pectin present, distillation, as well as on the fruit’s kind and variety.
+Pectin, a natural component of fruits, can prove that the distillate was based on natural fruits.
+The methanol concentration depends on the fruit treatment, the amount of pectin present, distillation, and the fruit’s kind and variety.

 Methyl alcohol is obtained due to the enzymatic degradation of pectin substances during the fermentation of fruits (apples, pears, quinces, prunes, etc.).
 The fermentation temperature stimulates the formation of methyl alcohol and it can increase from 2 to 6 times.
 Fermentation of fruit pulp is best carried out at a temperature of 15 to 18 degrees, and if not controlled, it can reach 35 degrees and then accumulate maximum amounts of methanol.
 The duration of storage of the mash before distillation is also very important, because with prolonged storage even over 6 months, methyl alcohol can increase by 2 to 3 times, so the distillation is best done immediately after fermentation.
 Therefore, we must not allow too much methyl alcohol to form during fermentation and storage of the mash before distillation.

-When a low alcohol mixture (like fruit-fermented mash) is distilled in a simple pot still, methanol will go out following its solubility in water rather than its boiling point.
-Being highly soluble in water will distill more at the end of distillations when vapors are richer in water.
+When a low-alcohol mixture (like fruit-fermented mash) is still distilled in a simple pot, methanol will go out following its solubility in water rather than its boiling point.
+Being highly soluble in water, it will distill more at the end of distillations when vapours are more prosperous in water.

-That means that methanol will accumulate more in the tail fraction during distillation in an alembic pot still.
+That means methanol will accumulate more in the tail fraction during distillation in an alembic pot.

-When distillation is done using a column still using a high alcohol mixture, methanol will evaporate following his boiling point and present in the first fraction of the distillation in a higher concentration.
-It will appear mainly in the head fractions when a distillation column is used.
+When distillation is done using a column still using a high-alcohol mixture, methanol evaporates following its boiling point.
+It is present in a higher concentration’s first fraction of the distillation.
+When a distillation column is used, it appears mainly in the head fractions.

 Higher Alcohols